 This game kind of reminds me of Good Pizza, Great Pizza, only medieval with healing potions and mythical lands, developed on a sturdy scroll of parchment left in the clay pot in the corner.
 These trade-style games are starting to really entertain me, and I’d love to take credit for that for loving them before it was cool, but the gamer masses and developers have figured out for themselves that these games are cooler than cool.
 Or is that ice hot?
 It’s nice to take some time off from laying down the law with a legendary sword sometimes.
 At least for me, it is.

 The tutorial is short but will get you going.
 That is, how to blend herbs in your mortar and pestle, stir them in your cauldron, and fan the flames with a fire blower to discover new potions.
 There’s actually a lot more to it than that, but you will eventually start to make your own discoveries when customers in your shop start to ask you for potions you don’t have.

-I spent copious amounts of time learning alchemy in WoW, and this is pretty similar with how the herb collecting and recipe brewing works, but this is a lot more casual and interactive at the same time.
+I spent copious amounts of time learning alchemy in WoW, and this is pretty similar to how the herb collecting and recipe brewing work, but this is a lot more casual and interactive at the same time.
 I love trading games, and this one speaks to my heart.
 Oh, did I mention it is gorgeous?
 You probably noticed.

 The Cloaked Map

 As I was saying, there’s a bit more to it.
 It’s one thing to have lots of ingredients, which you will–there is a garden in the back and regular ingredient vendors.
 You will need to travel through the hidden edges of your map, which resides as wallpaper in your lab, to set paths through the wilderness and wind your way to hidden areas that will broaden the depths of your recipe book.
 With your lab equipment!